cybertec-postgresql/ora_migrator/README.md

 - Call `oracle_migrate_finish` to remove the staging schemas and complete the migration.

+**Hint:** When developing a migration, it will be useful to set the parameter `with_data` to false, so that only the object definitions are migrated, but not the data.
+This will make the migration much faster and is useful for debugging problems that are not connected with the table data.

 Apart from migration, you can use the function `create_oraviews` to create foreign tables and views that allow convenient access to Oracle metadata